Kuku371/Kuku371.github.io/_pages/groups.md

   <div class="org-content">
     <div class="org-title">Troop 728 Life Scout</div>
     <div class="org-description" id="desc-4">
     <p>Troops 728 is part of the Scouting America in the Cascade Pacific Council.
 Our mission is to provide opportunities for young men to have a fun, challenging, supportive and exciting scouting experience.
 This is achieved through a balance of scouts who are active and enthusiastic, supported by parents who are involved and supportive, in a program that is boy led and outdoor focused.
-FOr more information, visit <a href="https://www.troop728.com" target="_blank">this link</a>.</p>
+For more information, visit <a href="https://www.troop728.com" target="_blank">this link</a>.</p>
     <p>I have been a member of troop 728 since I joined during 2021.
 I have been actively participing in the troop throughout, spending over 50 nights camping.
 I have attended the National Youth Leadership Training(NYLT) and served as the Assistant Senior Patrol Leader(ASPL) during the 2025 summer term.
 I am currently a life scout, which is the second highest rank behind being an Eagle Scout.</p>
     </div>
     <button class="read-more-btn" onclick="toggleDescription('desc-4', this)">Read more</button>